4GeeksAcademy/machine-learning-content/06-12d-ml_algos/k-nearest-neighbors.md

 **What is K-nearest neighbors (KNN)?**

 When you think about KNN think about your friends.
 You are the average of the people you spend most time with.
-When you think about your feature space, think of it as your neighborhood, where each data point has a neightbor.
+When you think about your feature space, think of it as your neighborhood, where each data point has a neighbor.

 KNN is a simple algorithm but it's very powerful.
 It classifies the data point on how its neighbor is classified.
 It makes predictions by averaging the k neighbors nearest to a given data point.
 For example, if we wanted to predict how much money a potential customer would spend at our store, we could find the 5 customers most similar to her and average their spending to make the prediction.